a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ---
 ## 🛠️ Part 2: Simulating Attacks and Analyzing Traffic

-In this part, we use the infrastructure created in Part 1 to simulate basic cyberattacks using Kali Linux and analyze their impact using monitoring tools installed on the Ubuntu VM.
+In this part, we use the infrastructure created in Part 1 to simulate basic cyberattacks using the Kali Linux VM and analyze their impact using monitoring tools installed on the Ubuntu VM.

----
+##

 ### 🔨 Tools Involved
   - On Kali Linux (Attacker):